 Expats anticipating doing business in Saudi Arabia should prepare themselves for a unique experience.
 The Saudi corporate world is perhaps the most unfamiliar of any of the Gulf countries for most Western expats.
 New arrivals are going to have to remain flexible and learn new skills in order to make a real success of their time in the country.

-Saudi Arabia was placed 92nd out of 190 countries in The World Bank's Ease of Doing Business Survey for 2019.
-The country ranked particularly highly in protecting minority investors (7th) and dealing with construction permits (36th).
-The Kingdom didn't fare as well in categories such as resolving insolvency (168th) and trading across borders (158th).
+Saudi Arabia was placed 62nd out of 190 countries in the World Bank's Ease of Doing Business Survey for 2020.
+The country ranked particularly highly in protecting minority investors (3rd) and registering property (19th).
+The Kingdom didn't fare as well in categories such as resolving insolvency (168th) and trading across borders (86th).

 The official language of Saudi Arabia is Arabic.
 However, English is widely spoken and understood in the business world.

 Hours of business